swimjones/jekyll-now/about.md

 permalink: /about/
 ---

-I am a 19 year old student in Los Angeles, CA.
+I am a global student with extensive knowlege of the global fashion industry.

-### More Information
+I am currently developing a suite of consumer health products, and also work as a fashion industry advisor to MUKISA— an Africa-inspired leather goods brand.

-A place to include any other types of information that you'd like to include about yourself.
+I plan on entering investment banking and aspire to build a portfolio of groundbreaking consumer brands in health, fashion, and technology.

 ### Keep in touch.

 [noahwill@usc.edu](mailto:noahwill@usc.edu)